xiangmingcai/UnmixingMtxOptimizer.github.io/instruction.md

 ## Installation

 No installation is needed.
-You could simply open the [Unmixing Matrix Optimizer](https://xiangmingcai.github.io/UnmixingOptimizer.github.io/) website and use it.
+You could simply open the **[Unmixing Matrix Optimizer (UMO)](https://xiangmingcai.github.io/UnmixingOptimizer.github.io/)** website and use it.

 ## File preparation
 ### 1. Unmixing matrix file
-The unmixing matrix file contains the extracted signatures of fluors (and autofluorescence) in your experiment.
+The unmixing matrix file contains the extracted signatures of fluors (and autofluorescence (AF)) in your experiment.

-It should be saved as a **csv** file.
+In general, most spectrum cytometer instrument have embadded unmixing process, and users need to select single-color control populations for each fluor and AF.
+During these steps users are extracting signatures for each fluor and AF.
+These extracted signatures will be put together to be an unmixing matrix.

+However, these instrument may not allow users to export the extracted unmixing matrix.
+To obtain your unmixing matrix, users could export the raw single-color control fcs files, which include signals at each channel/detector.
+Then, users may use FCS Express, OMIQ or other flow analysis program to select populaitons and extract unmixing matrix.
+The unmixing matrix could be used to do unmixing for your multi-color samples in most flow analysis program, including FCS Express and OMIQ.

+**To help you easily prepare your own unmixing matrix, we also delevoped an out-of-the-box webtool, [Unmixing Matrix Generater (UMG)](https://github.com/xiangmingcai/UmixingMtxGenerator.github.io).
+If you have all the single-color control fcs files ready, you should be able to use UMG to extract the unmixing matrix in 30 mins ~ 1h.**

 <p align="center">
   <img src="./images/UnmixingMatrixCSV.jpg" />
 </p>

+The unmixing matrix should be saved as a **csv** file.

 The format is exactly the same as the format from [OMIQ](https://www.omiq.ai/), if you copy matrix in Unmixing module.
+However, if you do not use OMIQ, it is also easy to prepare the file in excel and save as csv file

 <p align="center">
   <img src="./images/omiq.jpg" />